Get $500 Free Hardware From Shopkeep. Click Here to Learn More.

 Hybrid.
 The app runs locally from an iPad and syncs data back to the cloud as long as there is an active internet connection.
 In the event of an outage, the app continues to run, with all features (save integrated credit card transactions) available.
 Shopkeep was among the first to approach cloud based POS this way (maybe the first, but I’m too lazy to look that up), and its implementation is seamless.

 ShopKeep is ideal for small, specialty vendors such as: wine shops, specialty food, gift shops, toy stores, concession stands, bakeries, cafeterias, and mall kiosks.
 It also has potential for use in foodservice applications, like small cafes, ice cream shops, coffee shops, and food trucks.
-Full service restaurants would do well to look elsewhere–the system lacks the ability to suspend sales (crucial for managing several tables’ orders at once).
+Full service restaurants might also be a good fit for ShopKeep, since it recently introduced an Open Check feature.

 Specific Size of Business: